Pregnant? You Should be Concerned about Food Safety

 - Don’t eat raw (unpasteurized) milk and foods that are made with it.

-- Soft cheeses made from unpasteurized milk, regardless of whether it’s made from cow, goat or sheep milk, are more likely to harbor Listeria.
+- Cheeses made from unpasteurized milk are more likely to harbor Listeria whether it’s made from cow, goat or sheep milk.

 - Only eat cheese with PASTEURIZED MILK in the ingredient list.